Maps: Exploring unique record location data & features

-To understand geographic distribution of a numeric attribute (such as GDP of a country), choose the attribute using the color select box.
+To understand geographic trends of a numeric attribute (such as GDP of a country), choose the attribute using the color select options on the bottom-right corner of the record map.

 Selecting and Filtering Records by Their Location